coffee2code/remember-me-controls/readme.txt

 == Changelog ==

 = () =
+* New: Add support for BuddyPress Login widget
 * New: Add support for Sidebar Login plugin (https://wordpress.org/plugins/sidebar-login/)
 * New: Add support for Login Widget With Shortcode plugin (https://wordpress.org/plugins/login-sidebar-widget/)
 * New: Change login form defaults according to plugin settings